Birr Castle: The "Great Telescope" – The Leviathan

-A major feature on the grounds of the castle is the "Great Telescope" or Leviathan of Parsonstown or The Rosse Telescope of the third Earl of Rosse, an astronomical telescope with a 183-cm (72 in) reflector.
+A major feature on the grounds of the castle is the "Great Telescope" or Leviathan of Parsonstown or The Rosse Telescope of William Parsons, 3rd Earl of Rosse, an astronomical telescope with a 183-cm (72 in) reflector.
 It was completed in 1845 and was used for several decades before the last observations were made in the first years of the 20th century.
 Its record size was not surpassed until the completion of the 100-inch (2.5-meter) Hooker Telescope at Mount Wilson Observatory in 1917.
 It was dismantled in 1914, but the structure was restored and the telescope reconstructed in the 1990s and is accessible to the public, with occasional demonstrations of its movement, and talks.